riccardomarton/lightlyjs/README.md

 * **lightly-action-back**: thrown when a *back* action has been performed.
 A reference to the action object is contained in the *vars* property of the event.

 ## Unit testing ##
-To test the code, lightly uses the [http://api.qunitjs.com/QUnit.test/](http://api.qunitjs.com/QUnit.test/ "QUnit library").
+To test the code, lightly uses the [QUnit library](http://api.qunitjs.com/QUnit.test/).
 The test unit file is contained in the *tests* folder.
 To test lightly.js simply open *tests/index.html* in your browser.